qkrwldnjsdl1/scheduler/README.md

 - Fork this repository, then clone your fork of this repository.
 - Install dependencies using the npm install command.
-- Start the web server using the npm run local command.
+- Start the web server using the npm start local command.
 The app will be served at http://localhost:3000.
 - Go to http://localhost:3000 in your browser.